-The digital world seems to be accelerating every day, and the data centre industry is certainly no exception.
+The digital world seems to be accelerating every day, and the data center industry is certainly no exception.

 Wayne Allen, Fluke Networks Product Marketing Engineer, has observed many ongoing trends – paying particular attention to those that deal with the infrastructure used to carry the data.

-“We are seeing more fibre being deployed in data centres, to date mainly OM3 50um, but we are seeing more of the higher performance OM4 cabling that allows for migration to higher data centre speeds,” Allen says.
-“Driven by the need for rich content and cloud services, we are seeing major data centres looking to migrate from 10GB Ethernet to 40GB Ethernet and potentially to 100GB Ethernet, which will use a form of wave division multiplexing.”
+“We are seeing more fibre being deployed in data centers, to date mainly OM3 50um, but we are seeing more of the higher performance OM4 cabling that allows for migration to higher data center speeds,” Allen says.
+“Driven by the need for rich content and cloud services, we are seeing major data centers looking to migrate from 10GB Ethernet to 40GB Ethernet and potentially to 100GB Ethernet, which will use a form of wave division multiplexing.

 However, Allen has seen many DC operators getting the migration wrong by thinking they just have to upgrade the active equipment and forget about the physical layer.

 “When migrating to 40GB and higher, your length limit reduces to 100m, but your allowed loss budget reduces to 1.9dB, that is a 30% reduction in headroom, meaning you have to be more mindful of your physical layer,” Allen says.
 “We're definitely seeing more people move from what I would call a traditional fibre install (where they drag a multicore fibre into the rack spaces, splice pigtails to terminate and assemble the patch panel) to a plug and play approach utilising MPO/MTP style solutions, designed using the zoned data cabling approach.